Assessment, Balance, Cochlear Implants, Hearing Aids, Rehabilitation, Technology, clinical, disorders, hearing

 Applicants must fulfill the requirements of both the Graduate College and the College of Health Solutions.

-Applicants must have a minimum of a 3.00 cumulative GPA (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program.
+Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program.

 All applicants must submit: